 The children came alive.
 Woo-hoo!
 We did it!
 Yeeessss!

-Don?t forget to prepare for the elements.
-In the tunnels you will need a light jacket and mittens if your hands chill easily.
-On the rest of the trail, you may encounter warm weather, so dress accordingly in layers and bring plenty of water.
+2. Don’t forget to prepare for the elements.
+In the tunnels of the Hiawatha Trail you will need a light jacket and mittens if your hands chill easily.
+On the rest of the Hiawatha Trail, you may encounter warm weather, so dress accordingly in layers and bring plenty of water.

 Kristin Wognild is an educator, freelance writer, and mother of two young adventure seekers.
 She spent the last 17 years living in Alaska, working as a tour guide and public school teacher.
 She and her family have recently relocated to Central Oregon where she continues to teach, write,and explore.